jen20/go-event-sourcing-sample/README.md

 }
 ```

-and for the snapshot store
+and the serializer interface for the snapshot store

 ```go
 type snapshotSerializer interface {